Mastro-Gibbs/pico-weather/README.md

 * I) BME280 sensor
 * II) Oled dispay 128x64 96 "

 In the "lib" folder there is a modified version of the "bme280" library that allows you to read the single values in float format.

 ![alt text](img/calibration.png "pico-weather_diagram")
-> n the previous image, the content of the red rectangle indicates the calibration of the sensor for 700 meters above sea level.
+> In the previous image, the content of the red rectangle indicates the calibration of the sensor for 700 meters above sea level.
 Change this value if the sensor detects false pressure.

 # Installation
 * You need the above components.